trak3r/rngesus/prompt.md

 - on the roll form, the results should be ordered by their "value" values
 - when i add a new result on the roll form there's no way to delete it before attempting to save

+- as part of the randomizer removal it seems outcomes controller was also removed but seems some of its views are still there
+- audit all the view files to ensure they are actually needed

 ---

 # Test Guidelines